phoenixframework/phoenix/guides/testing/testing_controllers.md

 ### The index action

-Open up "test/hello_web/controllers/article_controller_test.exs".
-The initial structure is quite similar to "post_controller_test.exs".
+Open up `test/hello_web/controllers/article_controller_test.exs`.
+The initial structure is quite similar to `post_controller_test.exs`.
 So let's take a look at the tests for the `index` action.
-The `index` action itself is implemented in "lib/hello_web/controllers/article_controller.ex" like this:
+The `index` action itself is implemented in `lib/hello_web/controllers/article_controller.ex` like this:

 ```elixir
 def index(conn, _params) do